svewap/nnrestapi/Documentation/Responses/Responses/30_Headers.rst

 .. warning::

    The default configuration of the nnrestapi is very "open": It allows cross-domain requests (CORS) and cookies.
-This is great for developing from a localhost environment or testing you API with tools like Postman or CodePen.
+This is great for developing from a localhost environment or testing your API with tools like Postman or CodePen.

    In a production environment, you should change these settings and make them more secure.
 Never